-EMBL and IStLS carried out a comparative genome analysis and intense data mining to identify regions of the baculovirus genome that are potentially harmful for DNA stability, or are otherwise non-essential and require re engineering (see Figure 1 below).
-Large sections of the AcMNPV genome are being rewired and tested for critical parameters such as expression yield and DNA stability.
+EMBL and IStLS carried out a comparative genome analysis and intense data mining to identify regions of the baculovirus genome that are potentially harmful for DNA stability, or are otherwise non-essential and can be discarded or re-engineering (see circle map below).
+Large sections of the AcMNPV genome are presently being rewired and tested for critical parameters such as expression yield and DNA stability.
 In an iterative process, improved genomes are being used as templates for further rounds of genome minimization and optimization.

-Below is a schematic representation of the AcMNPV genome (circle map), with the rewiring target of the SynBac1.0 genome indicated by the shaded triangle.
+Below is a schematic representation of the AcMNPV genome (circle map).
+To provide an example, the rewiring target of the SynBac1.0 genome is indicated by the shaded triangle.